Arthur Collins Arrested Over Acid Attack As Ferne McCann Confirms She’s Pregnant With His Baby

 — The Sun (@TheSun) April 23, 2017

 He was apprehended and arrested by armed policemen in Rusden in Northamptonshire on Saturday night following a dramatic encounter.
-In a footage obtained by The Sun, Collins was tasered by a squad of 30 armed policemen before he was escorted out of the compound.
+In footage obtained by The Sun, Collins was tasered by a squad of 30 armed policemen before he was escorted out of the compound.

 Arthur Collins has been taken to a London police station, said a Met spokesman.